Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - If a terminal is not yet open, from VS Code's *Terminal* tab, select *New Terminal* to open a (PowerShell) terminal in the project folder *TasksTracker.ContainerApps* (also referred to as *root*).

 - We need to define the .NET version we will use throughout this workshop.
-In the terminal execute `dotnet --info`.
+In the terminal execute `dotnet --info` or, more specifically, `dotnet --list-sdks`.
 Take note of the intalled .NET SDK versions and select the one with which you wish to proceed.

 - In the root folder create a new file and set the .NET SDK version from the above command:

+!!! note
+    The version in the *global.json* files below may be outdated.
+Please ensure you use the correct versions based on what is on your machine.

     === ".NET 8"